prompt-security/ps-fuzz/README.md

 - [ ]  We’ll continue evolving the reporting capabilities to enrich insights and add smart recommendations on how to harden the system prompt
 - [ ]  We’ll be adding a Google Colab Notebook for added easy testing
 - [ ]  Turn this into a community project!
 We want this to be useful to everyone building GenAI applications.
 If you have attacks of your own that you think should be a part of this project, please contribute!
 This is how: https://github.com/prompt-security/ps-fuzz/blob/main/CONTRIBUTING.md

+## Contributing

+Interested in contributing to the development of our tools?
+Great!
+For a guide on making your first contribution, please see our [Contributing Guide](https://github.com/prompt-security/ps-fuzz/blob/main/CONTRIBUTING.md#get-started-with-your-first-contribution-adding-a-new-test).
+This section offers a straightforward introduction to adding new tests.

+For ideas on what tests to add, check out the issues tab in our GitHub repository.
+Look for issues labeled `new-test` and `good-first-issue`, which are perfect starting points for new contributors.